10 Communication Exercises to Strengthen Your Relationship

 3. Reflective Communication (Mirroring)

-What it is: Taking turns repeating what you heard to confirm understanding.
+What it is: Taking turns repeating what you heard to confirm understanding, using reflective listening as part of the exercise.

 How it works: